-Collaborating with the wrong brand, that doesn’t complement your personal brand will send an inauthentic message to your audience and will cost you their trust.
+Collaborating with the wrong brand, that doesn’t compliment your personal brand will send an inauthentic message to your audience and will cost you their trust.

 If you’re not sure where to start take a look at brands that have already partnered with influencers in your niche.

 When you think you’ve found the right brand to work with, start doing some research.
 Your research should be more in-depth than your initial assessment.
 You want to be certain of the brand’s values and message, its target audience, and its general reception.